 Heroic Legend of the Yang Family – I don’t remember much anymore, but it was indeed a grand production that was worth it.

 In the Realms of Joy – Many people might not even remember or care about this but I thought it was one of those best comedies because they managed to include major and minor characters into the plot.
-I hate it when they kept focusing on one or two persons SO it would get bored so fast.
+I hate it when they kept focusing on one or two persons SO it would get boring so fast.

 King Maker – Was surprised.
 There were times that it veered off the road, BUT I guess compared to some recent ones, had to say it was good enough.